These are some frequently asked questions about the festival

 There are three sets of toilets – the main cluster is located near the ‘Martyrs’ Marquee (main tent); some are positioned behind the Kid’s Area; and the third set are opposite the Tolpuddle museum and cottages on the road lay-by.

-Toilet paper and hand sanitiser will be up during the hours of 0800-2300 hours each day.
-There is also a disabled shower and toilets on site.
+Toilet paper and hand sanitiser will be replenished during the hours of 08.00-23.00 each day.
+There is also a disabled shower and disabled toilet on site.
 If paper runs empty, please notify a volunteer or the information tents.

 When do the toilets and showers get removed?

-Toilets and showers will be removed from site on the Monday morning after the Festival weekend.
+Toilets and showers will be removed from site from 10.00 Monday morning after the Festival weekend.
 As the festival will have ended on Sunday, we cannot guarantee facilities for the following day.

 Are there chemical disposal facilities?

-Can I park my vehicle next to my tent?
+Can I park my vehicle next to my tent or campervan?

 Vehicles are not allowed in the camping area at any time during the Festival, including during set up.
 Trailer tents can be set up in the camper-van area under the direction of the stewards.